gzalo/HalfMapper/README.md

 ## Download
+The latest binary (for Windows) can be downloaded here: http://gzalo.com/halfmapper_en/

+The configuration file (config.ini) lets you modify which chapters are rendered, as well as changing a few settings (FOV, resolution).

-The latest binary (for Windows) can be downloaded here: http://gzalo.com/halfmapper_en/ **It needs a Half Life installation** (at least the map folder and a couple of wads for textures) For other platforms it can be compiled after installing the required libraries and doing the required changes
+**It needs a Half Life installation** (at least the map folder and a couple of wads for textures) For other platforms it can be compiled after installing the required libraries and using the alternative makefile.
+It can be compiled under Windows with Mingw.

 Isometric is supported! (samples here: http://imgur.com/a/jPVgD)
 ![Isometric support](http://i.imgur.com/ghh8OeT.jpg)